link1905/system-design-101/content/docs/web-service/microservice.md

 In reality, the development model is separate from operational strategies.
 Both monolithic and microservice systems can be scaled either vertically or horizontally.

-### Microservice Design

-Designing a microservice-based system is a complex challenge.
-Errors in the design process can result in an overly complicated architecture that fails to deliver the benefits.
-This concern is overwhelming for an open chapter, we will see it in detail in [a later chapter]({{< ref "microservice-decomposition" >}}).

 ## Service Decoupling

 ### Tight Coupling